-One of my favourite Scriptures speaks about how God calls things that are not as though they were.
-He spoke light into being before light existed.
-He determined the outcome before he began.
+One of my favourite Scriptures speaks about how God calls things that are not as though they already are.

 Not to liken our creative work to the genesis of the universe, but there’s a principle here that works well when we are developing our training materials.

 This month, we’ve really been talking about sharing your worth with the world, getting your message out there and particularly around the idea of online training or teaching online courses, delivering digital content to an audience in a way that’s helpful and beneficial and builds them up and helps them fulfil what they believe God has placed in their heart.
 That’s really our job as teachers, trainers, pastors, those who are called to that work of equipping the Saints for their particular works of ministry across so many different spheres of influence.

 That’s what we are called to do.
 And today, I just want to talk about the whole concept of determining your outcome before you begin.
 One of my favourite scriptures and I have many, but talks about how God calls things that are not as though they already were.
 You know, he spoke light into being before light existed.
 He determine the outcome before he began.
 And Romans 4 verse 17, reads, God who quick and the dead.